airbnb/streamalert/docs/source/clusters.rst

 Customizing Clusters
 ~~~~~~~~~~~~~~~~~~~~

-Each cluster can be broken up into multiple 'odules to make up a StreamAlert cluster.
+Each cluster can be broken up into multiple modules to make up a StreamAlert cluster.

 Each module corresponds to a Terraform module found in the ``terraform/modules`` directory, and serves a specific purpose in a StreamAlert cluster.